Consequences of Plagiarism: Why Copy-Paste Isn’t Worth It

 Why is Plagiarism So Serious?

-Here’s why schools don’t let plagiarism slide:
+Here’s why schools treat plagiarism so seriously:

 Procrastination Getting Out Of Hand?